jameshfisher/jameshfisher.com/_posts/2017-04-28-what-is-a-core-image-sampler.md

 ---
 title: What are samples in a Core Image kernel?
 tags: []
+summary: >-
+  Kernels in Core Image operate on output pixels, using `samplerCoord` to find corresponding input pixels. `sample` then retrieves the color of the input pixel.
+Kernel can apply transformations by modifying the `samplerCoord` expression.
 ---

 Here's a Core Image kernel which swaps the red and green components of an image: